-Let’s start with a thought experiment: if you were to receive a 10% increase in your hourly wage, would you increase, decrease, or maintain your hours worked?
-Believe it or not, any answer is correct, despite many assumptions regarding the positive slope of labor supply curves.
-The reason that any answer is correct lies in an understanding of the substitution effect and income effect.
+Let’s start with a thought experiment: if you received a 10% hourly raise, would you increase, decrease, or maintain your hours worked?
+Believe it or not, any answer is correct, despite assumptions regarding the positive slope of labor supply curves.
+How do we know it’s correct?
+It lies in an understanding of the substitution effect and income effect.

 Refreshing on Economics terms?
 Click here for more in-depth Economics discussion.

 The substitution effect is the change in consumption patterns due to a change in the relative prices of goods.